 In addition, the judge will often read factors for consideration under an applicable statute or case law.
 The entire sentence hearing process could range from several minutes to several hours, but on average happens within a single day.

 Partnering with the Right Attorney for Superior Case Outcomes

 When you are accused of a crime, you will need Texas lawyers who possess the right knowledge and resources to help your defense.
-For the best criminal defense attorneys near you, contact attorneys Seth Kretzer and James Volberding today.
+For the best criminal defense attorneys near you, contact attorney Seth Kretzer today.